 - You requested a paper check that is in the mail.
 The IRS will provide a date you should see it in the mail.

-- Your financial institution is processing the funds, which may take an additional two to five business days from the date the IRS provides for processing.
+- Your financial institution is processing the funds, which might take an additional two to five business days.
 Be sure to check that your bank received your refund before you spend the money.

-If there are conflicts between the status shown in the H&R Block mobile app and the IRS’ Where’s My Refund tool, you should work off of the information on the IRS site.
-H&R Block representatives cannot see or check your refund status on Where’s My Refund.
+If there are conflicts between the status shown in the H&R Block mobile app and the IRS Where’s My Refund tool, you should work off the information on the IRS website.
+H&R Block representatives can’t see or check your refund status on the tool.

-If the IRS has a problem with your return, they will notify you by mail.
-They will not communicate with you via e-mail, text message or social media.
+If the IRS has a problem with your return, they’ll notify you by mail.
+They won’t contact you via e-mail, text message, or social media.
 You should respond to all mailings from the IRS promptly.